vorgerger/ookla_map/README.md

 Project Organization
 ------------

-    ├── FinlandDta
-    │   ├── external                  <- Data from third party sources.
+    ├── Data
-    │   ├── interim                   <- Intermediate data that has been transformed.
+    │   ├── OrigOoklaData             <- Ookla open data source for the entire world.
-    │   ├── processed                 <- The final, canonical data sets for modeling.
+    │   ├── FinlandData               <- Filtered data for Finland.
-    │   └── raw                       <- The original, immutable data dump.
     │
-    ├── notebooks
-    │   ├── exploratory               <- Jupyter notebooks used for EDA, data exploration │   └── final                     <- Jupyter notebooks in a finalized form.
+    ├── app2.ipyb                     <- Jupyter notebook with the code.
     │
-    ├── other                         <- Other supporting files/material.
-    │   └── html_graph_versions       <- Interactive html version of each graph.
+    ├── environment.yml               <- Required libraries for the environment.
     │
-    ├── references                    <- Data dictionaries, manuals, and all other exploratory │                                    material
-    │
-    ├── sql                           <- SQL code.
-    │
-    ├── src                           <- Source code for use in this project.
+    ├── app2.py                       <- Source code for use in this project.
-    │   ├── __init__.py               <- Makes src a Python module.
-    │   │
-    │   ├── data                      <- Scripts to download or generate data.
-    │   │   └── make_dataset.py
-    │   │
-    │   ├── main                      <- Main code.
-    │   │   ├── main.py
-    │   │   ├── dataset_build.py      <- Fucntions that reformat the data for the dashboard graphs.
-    │   │   └── helper_functions.py   <- Supporting functions.
-    │   │
-    │   └── modules                   <- Modules to be imported in the main code.
-    │       └── vizualizations.py     <- Scripts to create results oriented visualizations.
     │
     ├── README.md                     <- The top-level README for developers using this project.
     │